nimeshneema/UNIX-Concepts-and-Applications/README.markdown

 -   [macOS Ventura][macOS] version 13.0, a POSIX compliant UNIX operating system developed to run on Apple Mac computers.

--   [Ubuntu Desktop Linux][Ubuntu] version Ubuntu 22.10 Kinetic Kudu, a Debian based GNU/Linux distribution.
+-   [Ubuntu Desktop Linux][ubuntu] version Ubuntu 22.10 Kinetic Kudu, a Debian based GNU/Linux distribution.

-Both the computers are running version 5.2 of [GNU Bash][Bash] as the choice of shell.
+Both the computers are running version 5.2 of [GNU Bash][bash] as the choice of shell.

 All efforts have been made to ensure correctness and completeness of solutions while keeping the differences between the two platforms in mind.
 However, it is advised to refer to available documentation for the commands (using `man` pages, `info` pages or online help).